StrongKey/awesome-webauthn/README.md

  - **FIDO2 or WebAuthn?**

 FIDO2 is the name of the standard.
-WebAuthn is just browser JS API to talk to the authenticators.
-So correct way to call your server is "FIDO2 Server" and to say "Authentication with FIDO2".
+WebAuthn is just the browser JS API to talk to the authenticators.
+So the correct way to call your server is "FIDO2 Server" and to say "Authentication with FIDO2".

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.